Parallel (2018 film): Plot

 The film opens with an elderly couple in bed.
 Upon hearing her dog crying, the wife leaves her bedroom and goes to investigate.
 She finds her dog fine but when she goes to feed him she is killed by a masked intruder.
 The intruder removes her mask to reveal she is an exact duplicate of the wife.
 The intruder then redresses and (re)joins the husband in bed.

 Next four friends (Aml Ameen as Devin, Martin Wallström as Noel, Georgia King as Leena and Mark O'Brien as Josh) are running a software startup.
 Devin and Noel are pitching to investors when they are given an impossible deadline.
 Their investors have met with a similar company which they like.
 The guys realise they have been betrayed by a programmer who they recently considered hiring called Seth (Chad Krowchuk).
 Devin and Noel return and give Leena and Josh the bad news.
 The foursome decide to drown their sorrows in the local bar.
 While there they learn from the barmaid Carmen (Alyssa Diaz) that their home is rumoured to be haunted after the previous owner mysteriously disappeared.

-The four go home and discuss if is possible to finish the app in the timeframe the investors gave them.
+The four go home and discuss if it's possible to finish the app in the timeframe the investors gave them.
 They agree it cannot be done but Josh gets angry when Devin mentions that he is going to give up and just get a job.
 In the ensuing scuffle they damage the wall and uncover a hidden room.
 While exploring the attic they find a strange mirror, while messing around in the room, Josh discovers the mirror is some form of portal.
 After Josh steps in and disappears, the four get worried.
 He returns seconds later telling a fantastic story about a different world and how he was there for 15 minutes.
 Noel realises the mirror is a portal that connects to different universes.
 The four decide to use the mirror to slow down time so they can complete the app.
 With the app complete, they give it to their investors and then drive past Seth mocking him.